 (Page 101, line 40)

-The data input to GCM for each subframe shall be taken in the order it is received in the frame, omitting the FCS and Integrity Code in the subframe.
+The data input to GCM for each subframe shall be taken in the order it is received in the frame, omitting the FCS, Integrity Code, and Padding in the subframe.
+The HCS for the Frame Header shall be also omitted.

 CID r01-82